Janonard/bbSCITE/initial_talk/script.md

 * Welcome to the initial talk of my bachelor's thesis!
 * As you might know, I've been working together with Tobias to evaluate and explore the oneAPI workflow for FPGAs for almost three years
 * Therefore, it was more or less obvious that I should also do my bachelor's thesis in this general area.
-* The initial idea was that I continue to extend StencilStream, or current project.
+* The initial idea was that I continue to extend StencilStream, our current project.
 * However, this was deemed inappropriate since it would make it hard to distinguish paid work as a student assistant and unpaid work for the bachelor's thesis.
 * Therefore, Tobias suggested that I should do some classic performance engineering as a bachelor's thesis instead.
 * I will therefore implement an application for single-cell inference of tumor evolution data as efficiently as possible, using Intel FPGAs and oneAPI.

-* It is based on the SCITE algorithm by Katharina Jahn et al. from ETH Zürich, which was published in 2016.
-* The original implementation however is not that efficient.
-  * For example it spends 65% of it's runtime in `free` and `new` calls.
-* We know this from an unpublished report by Dominik Ernst et al. from the FAU, who optimized the application for CPUs.
-  * Tobias got this report and saw that there might also be some potential to also optimize it for FPGAs.
-* He suggested this topic, and I also found this algorithm interesting.
-* Additionally, I have some personal connection to the topic, so it was indeed a good choice for me.

-* So let me finally present the problem at hand:
 * As you might now, cancer tumors are created when a normal body cell mutates in a way that makes it more reproductive and let's it evade natural body defenses.
-* These mutations are passed on to clones of the originally mutated cell, so-called subclones.
+* These mutations are passed on to children of the originally mutated cell, so-called subclones.
 * When the tumor starts to grow, some cells may mutate again and these mutations are added to the genomes of their subclones.
 * These newly mutated subclones may have different behavior depending on their combined mutations, and may require different treatments.
 * There is therefore an incentive to analyze a tumor's cells and identify which mutation combinations are present in the tumor.